-Art Chute has been with the Pasadena Police Department for 25 years.
-Art began his law enforcement career as a Police Officer in 1994.
-He has worked a variety of assignments throughout his career, including Patrol, Vice/Narcotics, Detectives and the Training Unit, and Event Planning and Counter-Terrorism.
+Art Chute grew up locally and began his law enforcement career as a Pasadena Police Officer in 1994.
+Art worked various assignments throughout his career, including Patrol, the Special Enforcement Section, Vice/Narcotics, Detectives, the Training Unit, and Event Planning and Counter-Terrorism.

-He was promoted to Police Corporal, and in 2005, promoted to Police Sergeant.
+In 2003, Art was promoted to Police Corporal, and in 2005, promoted to Police Sergeant.
 He worked in the Event Planning Section, planning such events as the Rose Parade, the Rose Bowl Game, international soccer matches, UCLA football games, and Rose Bowl concerts.
-As an officer, corporal and sergeant, Art worked in the Special Enforcement Section specializing in street gangs, street level narcotics and the SWAT Team.
+Additionally, as an Officer, Corporal, and Sergeant, Art worked in the Special Enforcement Section, specializing in street gangs, street-level narcotics, and the SWAT Team.

-In 2014, Art was promoted to Police Lieutenant, returning to Patrol then transferring to the Administrative Services Division, managing the Event Planning Section and Counter Terrorism Unit.
+In 2014, Art was promoted to Police Lieutenant, assigned to Patrol, and transferred to the Administrative Services Division, managing the Event Planning Section and Counter-Terrorism Unit.
 Art was instrumental in developing strategies to enhance security at the Rose Parade, such as adding urban patrol rifles to the parade route and the Rose Bowl game.
-In addition, he developed a plan to close Colorado Boulevard on New Year’s Eve in order to keep businesses and spectators safe from vehicle incursions.
+In addition, he developed a plan to close Colorado Boulevard on New Year’s Eve to keep businesses and spectators safe from vehicle incursions.

-Art holds a Bachelor’s degree in Criminal Justice Management and is currently pursuing his Master’s Degree in the same field of study.
+Art holds a Bachelor’s Degree in Criminal Justice Management and is currently pursuing his Master’s Degree in the same field of study.
 Additionally, Art is a graduate of the Sherman Block Supervisory Leadership Institute and the POST Executive Development Course.

-He is a member of the Board of Trustees for the Pasadena Ronald McDonald House, the Pasadena Athletic Association, and the Pasadena Relief Association.
+He is a member of the Board of Trustees for the Pasadena Ronald McDonald House and an advisor for the Pasadena Athletic Association and the Pasadena Relief Association.